Barshul: Establishment

-Narayan Sanyal an eminent modern Bengali writer and a Civil engineer of Bengal Engineering College lived in the village during the foundation of New Barshul as a personnel of Public Works Department and National Building Organisation, Ministry of Works and Housing, Eastern Region, Govt of India.

-Syed Mustafa Siraj an eminent writer and Sahitya Akademi Award winner lived in the village for training at Barshul Centre For Co-Operative Management, Barshul during seventies.

 Culture

 Gajan is celebrated at Barshul Dharamshila (Dharmathakur) temple for four days in the Bengali month of Joishtho.

 David J. McCutchion mentions the charchala dolmancha of Krishna-Balarama at Barshul as having rich terracotta decoration.

 Healthcare

 Barshul block primary health centre at Barshul (with 10 beds) is the main medical facility in Burdwan II CD block.
 There are primary health centres at Bamchandipur, PO Jateram (with 2 beds) and Kashiara, PO Hatgobindapur (with 4 beds).
 In 2012, the average monthly patients attending Barshul BPHC were 7,975 and average monthly admissions were 37.
 It handled 297 annual emergency admissions.